 A second lawsuit has been filed against the Norteño band Ramón Ayala y Sus Bravos del Norte and its affiliates in Hidalgo County State Court, escalating legal troubles that first surfaced earlier this month, according to reports from The Buzbee Law Firm.

-The new lawsuit, filed in February 20, 2026, by attorneys Tony Buzbee and Crystal Del Toro, is on behalf of a longtime professional vocalist and guitarist who worked closely with the band.
+The new lawsuit, filed On February 20, 2026, by attorneys Tony Buzbee and Crystal Del Toro, is on behalf of a longtime professional vocalist and guitarist, identified as “John Doe #2,” who worked closely with the band.
 The complaint alleges frequent workplace sexual harassment and multiple instances of sexual assault by Ramón Ayala Jr., the son of the group’s founder.

 Allegations Detailed in Court Filing